Job Mentoring Definition:

 As a result, the employee turns into a productive and trustworthy asset for the company.
 Thus, indirectly it benefits both i.e. the employer and the employee.

 3. Job satisfaction and enhanced confidence (for the mentor):

 However, mentoring provides him with the guidance of the mentor, which benefits him.
-On the similar note, the mentor not only receives respect from the employee he or she is training but also gains a sense of satisfaction.
+On a similar note, the mentor not only receives respect from the employee he or she is training but also gains a sense of satisfaction.

-In an indirect manner, this is also a chance for the mentors to self-train his or her supervisory skills.
+Indirectly, this is also a chance for the mentors to self-train his or her supervisory skills.
 On a brighter side, even after the retirement of the mentor, the employee will remember the professional reputation and grace.

 4. Self-development with stronger problem-solving skills:

 Any business requires a good amount of strategic working, problem-solving skills and strong communication.
 Without these skills, an employee would be inefficient to work in the company.

 However, these skills are not inborn.
 Individuals have to work to develop these skills.
 Mentoring in the workplace is a clever solution for developing these skills.
 This not only improves the productivity of the employee but also increases the quality of the business.